northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design Motor - Erlind Boraj .md

 The motor had to be compatible with the pre-designed chassis.
 Any deviation in size or mounting requirements would have led to costly redesigns and fabrication delays, which the team aimed to avoid.

 #### Economic Considerations
 Cost was a significant constraint.
 The team successfully negotiated a 20% discount from the manufacturer.
+This constraint restricts us from purchasing some spare parts at the same discount rate, therefore budget has to be reconsidered if the need for spare parts arises.
 This decision exemplifies the balance between performance and budget—a critical consideration in engineering projects.

 #### Standards and Ethical Constraints
 The motor had to comply with FSAE technical standards, ensuring safety and adherence to competition rules.
 Additionally, the team aimed to minimize the environmental impact by selecting an electric motor over traditional combustion engines, aligning with broader ethical and sustainability goals.